danielaparker/jsoncons/README.md

 ## What's new on Master

-- `json_reader` has been rewritten internally.
-In addition:
+- Fixes the noexcept specification (required for Visual Studio 2015 and later.)
+Fix contributed by Rupert Steel.

+- Refines error codes and improves error messages

+- Renames `parse_error_handler` to `json_error_handler`, the former name is deprecated but still works.

-    - The `json_reader` method `read` has been renamed to `read_next`, reflecting that it supports reading a sequence of JSON texts from a stream.
-The old name has been deprecated but still works.
+- Renames `json_reader` method `read` to `read_next`, reflecting the fact that it supports reading a sequence of JSON texts from a stream.
+The former name is deprecated but still works.

-    - A `check_done` method has been added that throws if there are unconsumed non-whitespace characters after one or more calls to `read_next`.
+- Adds `json_reader` method `check_done` that throws if there are unconsumed non-whitespace characters after one or more calls to `read_next`.

-    - The `json` static methods `parse_string`, `parse_file`, and `parse_stream` now throw if there are unconsumed non-whitespace characters after reading one JSON text.
-    - Getter and setter `max_depth` methods have been added to allow setting the maximum JSON depth supported, if desired, by default it is arbitrarily large (limited by heap memory.)
+- Adds getter and setter `max_depth` methods to allow setting the maximum JSON parse tree depth if desired, by default it is arbitrarily large (limited by heap memory.)

-    - Parse error codes have been refined
+- Modifies `json` static methods `parse_string`, `parse_file`, and `parse_stream` behaviour to throw if there are unconsumed non-whitespace characters after reading one JSON text.

 - `jsoncons` now passes all of the tests in the http://www.json.org/JSON_checker/ test suite